RonRicardo/blood_oath_review/README.md

 - A blood oath is between a cult and a follower

 ## Deliverables:
+* Followers
   * New followers can be instantiated
-* Cult can be created
   * Follower can join a cult
   * Follower CANNOT LEAVE A CULT
+  * A follower's age cannot be under 18

+* Cults
+  * Cult can be created
   * Cult can change name and slogan
-* A cult's slogan must be unique
+  * Cult's slogan must be unique
-* A cult's slogan cannot be over 200 characters
+  * Cult's slogan cannot be over 200 characters
-* A follower's age cannot be under 18